Fynardo/logparser/README.md

 * -f, --first NUM    Print first NUM lines
 * -l, --last NUM     Print last NUM lines
 * -t, --timestamps   Print lines that contain a timestamp in HH:MM:SS format
+* -i, --ipv4         Print lines that contain an IPv4 address, matching IPs are highlighted

 If FILE is omitted, standard input is used instead.